 North Cornwall · TR5

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In St Agnes, that work is shaped by the place itself — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward miners' terraces and Victorian villas.
+Working in St Agnes means starting from the TR5 context — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward Edwardian guesthouses and AONB-sensitive replacement dwellings.

 • Conservation Area